-- Encourage Global Perspectives: Through theological reflection, critical inquiry, and ministry formation, the divinity school encourages students, to explore diverse religious, cultural, and ethnic perspectives within both national and international contexts.
+- Encourage global perspectives: Through theological reflection, critical inquiry, and ministry formation, the School of Divinity encourages students to explore diverse religious, cultural, and ethnic perspectives within both national and international contexts.

 To accomplish this aim, the School highlights in its curriculum each year courses that include a travel component.
-Each of these courses meets our curriculum’s core “multicultural contexts” requirement.
-In past years, students have traveled with faculty, students from other professional schools, and community members to Appalachia, New York, Nicaragua, Egypt, India and Israel.
+Each of these courses meets our curriculum’s cross-cultural context area requirement.
+In past years, students have traveled with faculty, students from other professional schools, and community members to Appalachia, Nicaragua, Egypt, and Israel.

 The teacher-scholar model is more than an idea.
 Wake Forest is one of only two Top 30 National Universities in which faculty — not graduate assistants — teach all full-credit academic courses.
 The student-faculty ratio at the School of Divinity is 7 to 1.
 What you think matters; what you feel matters; what you do matters, and it matters to more than just yourself.
 Our faculty are invested in you.

 Want to know more about courses?
 You can view past course schedules and new course descriptions on our Academic Resources page.
-Selected course descriptions are also available in the 2015-2016 Bulletin.
+Selected course descriptions are also available in the the Academic Bulletin.

 Course ID Course Name Hours Bible Courses: 12 hours BIB 521 Old Testament Interpretation I 3 hours BIB 522 Old Testament Interpretation II 3 hours BIB 541 Introduction to New Testament 3 hours Choose one of the following: BIB 542 Interpreting New Testament Letters 3 hours BIB 543 Interpreting New Testament Gospels 3 hours Biblical Studies Elective 3 hours